 Mackenzie Nolan.
 Two outs later, freshman second baseman

-Raegan Holtorf came up to the plate with runner on second and third.
+Raegan Holtorf came up to the plate with runners on second and third.

-Holtorf ripped a grounder up the middle, with SJSU's second baseman able to glove the ball falling away from first base.
+Holtorf ripped a grounder up the middle, with the San José State second baseman able to glove the ball falling away from first base.
 The ball was fired to first, but not in time.
-Sophomore
+GCU sophomore pinch-runner

-Briah Williams scored easily from third, pinch running for Lucas and Nolan slid into home from second as she never broke stride around third base as the ball was being thrown to first base.
+Briah Williams scored easily from third, and Nolan slid into home after never breaking stride around third base as the ball was thrown to first base.

-Martin drove in her second run of the game thanks to a bloop single to shallow left-center field with the bases loaded in the third.
-After
+Martin drove in her second run of the game, thanks to a bloop single to shallow left-center field with the bases loaded in the third.
+After sophomore first baseman

 Emily Gonzalez walked the bases loaded.
 Martin's single advanced every runner one base.

-The Lopes managed to strand all three runners afterwards keeping the score at 4-0 through three frames.
-The freshman Shifflett had two hits herself and is on a five-game hitting streak.
+The Lopes stranded all three runners, keeping the score at 4-0 through three frames.
+Shifflett's two-hit game gave her a five-game hitting streak.

-Martin has six long balls on the year, only trailing the sophomore first baseman Cooper with seven, on the team.
+Martin has six long balls on the season, only trailing Cooper's seven home runs on the team.

 In the circle, senior

 Oakley Vickers finished the game with three innings of one-run ball, just allowing a solo shot in the sixth inning.
 Vickers struck out five and earned her team-best third save of the season.
-She leads the team in wins and saves at 9-0.
+She also leads the team in wins with a 9-0 record.

 The Lopes followed up Tuesday's Oklahoma State loss with a win, as Grand Canyon has not dropped consecutive games in a full year exactly.
-Losing back-to-back last season on March 21 vs Tarleton State after an extra-innings loss to ranked Arizona.
+The Lopes lost back-to-back games last season on March 19 to Arizona and March 21 to Tarleton State in extra innings.

-"Any loss is tough, we never want to lose," said Martin.
-"We do not let losses define us and if anything, it re-lit a fire underneath us moving forward."
+"Any loss is tough, we never want to lose," Martin said.
+"We do not let losses define us.
+If anything, it re-lit a fire underneath us moving forward."

-GCU and San José State will play game two of the three-game set Saturday night at 7 p.m.
-The game was originally scheduled for 1 p.m., but due to the 100+ degree temperatures, the decision was made to move the game back.
-Grand Canyon (4-0) holds a one-game lead on Nevada (3-1) in conference play, as the Wolfpack won game one of their series at Utah State Friday.
+GCU and San José State will play Game 2 of the three-game set Saturday night at 7.
+The game was originally scheduled for 1 p.m., but the game was moved back due to the 100-plus degree temperatures.
+Grand Canyon, 4-0 in Mountain West play, holds a one-game lead on Nevada (3-1) in conference play, as the Wolf Pack won its Friday series opener at Utah State.